Yamini-S/NEUProjects/README.md

-# FinalProject_WebTools
+FinalProject_SpringMVC
-# Online Pet Store Application
+Online Pet Store Application

 Developed an interactive application based on Spring MVC framework provide features to buy different species of pets based on customers preferences.
 Application has an option to provide healthcare services, accessories and food for the pets.
 Application maintains user accounts,